-Ha Giang is one of the most breathtaking places in northern Vietnam, arguably famous for its majestic landscapes and winding mountain roads.
+Ha Giang is arguably one of the most breathtaking places in northern Vietnam, famous for its majestic landscapes and winding mountain roads.

 Population of Ha Giang Province (2019): 900,000, Ha Giang City: 80,000